ustwo/bdd-crossplatform-apps/docs/intro.md

  * [Appium](http://appium.io/) as the test automation framework

+### The application under test

+Needs little code or modification for the purposes of testing.

+We asume that the app solves the same business problems in all platforms.
+This will naturally lead to a very similar interface, which in turn helps sharing the testing codebase.

+Please note that there's still room for each app to follow the interaction guidelines of its platform.
+See the Cucumber section below.

 ### Mock backend

 Most client side applications are driven by data, typically coming from several sources.
 What happens on the client is dictated by the data the server feeds it.